maniospas/Blombly/docs/basics/structs.md

 # Structs

 This section describes the process with which to create structs.
 These are objects that hold a scope whose variables are treated as object fields.
-Fields are accessed and set with the dot notation and can be final like normal.
+Fields are accessed and set with the dot notation and can be made final, like normal variables.

 <br>